Blog / 2012 / How to Make Portraits More Interesting

 Care about the subject.

-Portraits are really about the sitter and the artist.
-Instead of just being about the subject, they actually represent the intersection of two lives.
+Instead of just being about the subject, portraits actually represent the intersection of two lives.
 This means that the chemistry between sitter and artist is on display, and also that it’s useful for an artist to be a little bit in love with the subject.
 In the case of this portrait of my dear friend Claire, that chemistry is in the gift of perspective that comes from really listening to another human being and involves hours spent re-conceiving the world through each other’s eyes.

 Populate the background.